Entity States in Entity Framework

 State Changes in the Entity Lifecycle

 The change in the entity state from the Unchanged to the Modified state is the only state that’s automatically handled by the context class.
-All other changes must be made explicitly by using proper methods of DbContext class.
+All other changes must be made explicitly by using the proper methods of DbContext class.
+The following diagram shows the different states of an entity in the Entity Framework.

 Let’s discuss different states.

 In the Connected environment, the Entity framework also keeps track of the properties that have been modified.
-The Columns in the Update statement is set for only those columns, whose values are modified.
+The Columns in the Update statement are set for only those columns, whose values are modified.

 Thus, entity states play an important role in Entity Framework.
 We will discuss all these entity states with the example in our upcoming articles.